Rhythm is a biopharmaceutical company aimed at developing and commercializing therapies for the treatment of rare genetic disorders of obesity.

 - POMC epigenetic disorders

-We have demonstrated proof of concept in Phase 2 clinical trials in POMC deficiency obesity, LEPR deficiency obesity, and Bardet-Biedl syndrome in which setmelanotide demonstrated reductions in both weight and hunger.
-Setmelanotide has been granted Breakthrough Therapy Designation for these indications by the US Food and Drug Administration.
+We have demonstrated proof of concept in Phase 2 clinical trials in POMC deficiency obesity, LEPR deficiency obesity, Bardet-Biedl Syndrome, and Alström Syndrome in which setmelanotide demonstrated reductions in both weight and hunger.
+Setmelanotide has been granted Breakthrough Therapy Designation for the treatment of obesity associated with genetic defects upstream of the MC4 receptor in the leptin-melanocortin pathway, which includes pro-opiomelanocortin (POMC) deficiency obesity, leptin receptor (LEPR) deficiency obesity, Bardet-Biedl Syndrome, and Alström Syndrome.

 Setmelanotide is currently in Phase 3 clinical trials for POMC deficiency obesity and LEPR deficiency obesity.
 We have also initiated a Phase 2 proof of concept basket study in Alström syndrome, POMC heterozygous deficiency obesity, and POMC epigenetic disorders.
 Additionally, we are evaluating another study for Prader-Willi syndrome.